 Instructions

 - Heat the oil in a medium saucepan or a large frying pan, over a high heat for 1-2 minutes, until hot.
-Add the chicken pieces, season with salt & pepper and fry, stirring and turning often for around 4 minutes, or until they are sealed all round.
+Add the chicken pieces, season with salt & pepper and fry, stirring and turning often for around 5 minutes, until they are sealed all round and turning golden.
 Remove the chicken using a slotted spoon and set aside.

 - Turn the heat to low and add the onions to the pan.
 Fry for 6-7 minutes, stirring often until softened.